Chart Color Schemes

 Residential development activity is lower than average in Northern Peninsula according to AreaSearch's national comparison of local real estate markets

 Northern Peninsula has recorded approximately 13 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 67 homes were approved, with no approvals yet in FY-26.
-On average, about 0.4 new residents arrive per new home each year over these five years, indicating that supply is meeting or exceeding demand and providing greater buyer choice while supporting potential population growth above projections.
+Over the past five financial years, from FY-21 to FY-25, around 67 homes have been approved, with 0 approved so far in FY-26.
+On average, about 0.4 new residents arrive per year for each new home over these five years, indicating that supply is meeting or exceeding demand and providing greater buyer choice while supporting potential population growth above projections.

-The average value of new dwellings developed is $882,000, suggesting developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $2.6 million in commercial development approvals recorded, reflecting the area's residential character.
-Relative to the Rest of Qld, Northern Peninsula shows moderately higher construction activity, at 49.0% above the regional average per person over the five-year period, balancing buyer choice with support for current property values.
+The average expected construction cost value of new dwellings is $882,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This year, $2.6 million in commercial development approvals have been recorded, reflecting the area's residential character.
+Compared to the rest of Queensland, Northern Peninsula shows moderately higher construction activity, at 49.0% above the regional average per person over the five-year period, balancing buyer choice with support for current property values.

-All new construction has been comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-Interestingly, developers are building more traditional houses than the current mix suggests (80.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The location has approximately 124 people per dwelling approval, indicating a low density market.
-Future projections show Northern Peninsula adding 144 residents by 2041, according to the latest AreaSearch quarterly estimate.
+All new construction during this period has been comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+Developers are building more traditional houses than the current mix suggests (80.0% at Census), indicating strong demand for family homes despite density pressures.
+The location has approximately 124 people per dwelling approval, reflecting a low density market.
+According to AreaSearch's latest quarterly estimate, Northern Peninsula is projected to add 137 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development